MetaboHUB-MetaToul-FluxoMet/RTMet/docs/source/user_guide/influxdb.rst

 We're gonna use a preconfigured dashboard to visualize the data.
 Download the following :reporawfile:`template <etc/influx_templates/bioreactor_template.yml>` from RTMet's repository by clicking :octicon:`download` **Download raw file**.

+:download:`/../../etc/influx_templates/bioreactor_template.yml`

+Then, import it into your InfluxDB instance.
+From the InfluxDB UI: